History of the Train

 Included in the SMITH RANCH & JULIAN RAILROAD, you’ll find a wide variety of rolling stock, including passenger cars, tank cars, timber cars, ore cars, and more.
 The locomotives are storage-battery powered gold mining and tunneling locomotives.
 Because they are electric, they are non-polluting and environmentally-friendly.
 Each locomotive is rated to pull dozens of tons on level track.

-The SMITH RANCH & JULIAN RAILROAD is something quite unique and special.
+The SMITH RANCH & JULIAN RAILROAD was something quite unique and special.
 The railroad is no longer open to the public.
-Don’t miss out on this opportunity to own and enjoy this complete, historic gold mining railroad!